GNOME/gimp-help/README.md

     create a new branch for every change.
 Make sure you give a descriptivev name to your commit.
 That way others can understand what your change is about.
+  + Make sure the CI pipeline succeeds.
+Otherwise, inspect the pipeline for the cause of failure and fix it.
   + Next you need to create a Merge Request (MR) for the commit.
   + This MR will show up in the main gimp-help repository and will be reviewed and evaluated.